MEDICAL MASSAGE vs MEDICAL MYSTERY (a.k.a. Essential Dyskinesia)

 Session 1

-Many years of clinical application of medical massage and manual therapy taught me to be patient and never give up if there is any single tool left and think outside of the box.
-Sometimes textbooks are wrong.
-I suggested my colleagues to try a stimulating regime of kneading in a very intense mode.
-It didn’t make any sense because the affected muscles were already overstimulated.
-Despite the “good luck with that” attitude I decided to try this final approach.
-To my complete surprise the intensity of the involuntary contractions on the side I worked visually decreased.
-Now I added a very intense, strong effleurage strokes and increased the intensity of the stimulating kneading techniques and with every second I felt lesser degree of contractions in the neck and upper shoulder muscles.
-I continued to push the intensity until I was completely out of breath and stamina.
-After almost 15 minutes of this marathon I stopped and to everyone’s shock including the patient’s parents he was lying on the table with a very light involuntary contractions.
-So now we had a basic idea it could be controlled without medication using medical massage.
+To our complete surprise, the intensity of the involuntary contractions on the side we worked on visually decreased.
+We have now added very intense, strong effleurage strokes to drain interstitial fluid, and also increased speed and intensity of the stimulating kneading techniques to their maximum.
+With every second, we felt a lesser degree of involuntary contractions in the cervical and upper shoulder muscles.
+We continued to push the intensity until we were out of breath and our stamina.
+After almost 15 minutes of this marathon, we stopped, and to everyone’s shock, including the patient’s parents, he was lying on the table with very light involuntary contractions.
+Now we had a basic idea that it could be controlled without medication through medical massage.

 Session 2